CarsonWebster/cookie-isle/workers/newsletter-signup/README.md

     ↓
 Google Sheet (stores email + timestamp)
 ```

+## Features

+- **Newsletter Signups**: Collect emails from your website with duplicate detection
+- **Welcome Emails**: Automatically send welcome emails to new subscribers
+- **Unsubscribe Handling**: Secure HMAC-signed unsubscribe links
+- **Pre-generated Unsubscribe URLs**: Each subscriber gets a unique unsubscribe URL stored in the sheet, ready for Mail Merge

 This approach is simpler and more secure than using service account keys or Workload Identity Federation because:
 - No credentials to manage or rotate